HMS Endeavour: Endeavour relics and legacy

+Portions of the original keel of the Endeavor may have been made into souvenirs in the early 19th century.
+In 1815, Lieutenant James Armstrong of the U.S. Navy gave a small wooden box, said to have been made from a piece of the keel, to the East India Marine Society (now the Peabody Essex Museum) in Salem, Massachusetts.
 In 1937, a small part of Endeavours keel was given to the Australian Government by philanthropist Charles Wakefield in his capacity as president of the Admiral Arthur Phillip Memorial.
 Australian Prime Minister Joseph Lyons described the section of keel as "intimately associated with the discovery and foundation of Australia".

 Searches were resumed for the lost Endeavour Reef cannon, but expeditions in 1966, 1967, and 1968 were unsuccessful.
 They were finally recovered in 1969 by a research team from the American Academy of Natural Sciences, using a sophisticated magnetometer to locate the cannon, a quantity of iron ballast but not the abandoned bower anchor.
 Conservation work on the cannon was undertaken by the Australian National Maritime Museum, after which two of the cannon were displayed at its headquarters in Sydney's Darling Harbour, and eventually put on display at Botany Bay and the National Museum of Australia in Canberra (with a replica remaining at the museum).
 A third cannon, and the bower anchor recovered in 1971, were displayed at the James Cook Museum in Cooktown, with the remaining three at the National Maritime Museum in London, the Academy of Natural Sciences in Philadelphia, and the Museum of New Zealand Te Papa Tongarewa in Wellington.

 Endeavours Pacific voyage was further commemorated in the use of her image on the reverse of the New Zealand fifty-cent coin.

 Apollo 15's command and service module CSM-112 was given the call sign Endeavour; astronaut David Scott explained the choice of the name on the grounds that its captain, Cook, had commanded the first purely scientific sea voyage, and Apollo 15 was the first lunar landing mission on which there was a heavy emphasis on science.
 Apollo 15 took with it a small piece of wood claimed to be from Cook's ship.
 The ship was again commemorated in the naming of the Space Shuttle Endeavour in 1989.
 The shuttle's name in turn inspired the naming of the SpaceX Crew Dragon Endeavour, the first such capsule to launch crew.